Narayana108/awesome-privacy/README.md

   - Amazon
   - Twitter
   - etc..
-> These large monopolies promote the exploitation of users and they are
+> The internet has become colonized with a small number of companies
-> controlling the internet and what information may be displayed.
+> controlling the flow of information and explioting its users.
-> They have no ideology other than greed.
+> Their ideologies are centerend around greed and control.
 > Governments also cant keep them accountable for their actions for a few
 > reasons, one being large corporations control the governments through
-> money and they work hand in hand.
+> money and they work hand in hand together.

 # Things to do